Mahim1997/Mahim1997/README.md

 <!--**Mahim1997/Mahim1997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
+- 🎓 Recently graduated from **Computer Science and Engineering, BUET** 😃
 - 🔭 Currently working on **Neural Machine Translation Systems** and **Mobile App Development** using **Flutter**
 - 🔭 Currently working on research projects including **Applied Algorithms in the field of Bioinformatics**